awsdocs/amazon-s3-developer-guide/doc_source/list-obj-version-enabled-bucket.md

 ### Using the AWS SDK for Java<a name="list-obj-version-enabled-bucket-java"></a>

-For information about how to create and test a working sample, see [Testing the Java Code Examples](UsingTheMPDotJavaAPI.md#TestingJavaSamples)\.
+For information about how to create and test a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.

 **Example**